tlsd/cynetworkx/INSTALL.rst

 Testing
 -------

-NetworkX uses the Python ``nose`` testing package.
+cyNetworkX uses the Python ``nose`` testing package.
 If you don't already have that package installed, follow the directions on the `nose homepage
 <https://nose.readthedocs.org/>`_.